Tampa Alimony Attorney

 How is the Type of Alimony Determined in a Florida Divorce?

 For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and long-term marriage is a marriage having a duration of 17 years or greater.
-The length of a marriage is the period of time from the date of marriage until the date of filing for divorce.
+The length of a marriage is the period of time from the date of marriage until the date of filing for a dissolution of marriage.

 Types of Alimony in Florida Divorces